The History Behind Wiggins Fine Books

 The Northampton Book and Book Arts Fair

-The 2019 Fifth Edition of the Northampton Book and Book Arts Fair will be held on December 6 and 7 at the Community Arts Trust building at 33 Hawley Street in downtown Northampton.
+The 2020 Sixth Edition of the Northampton Book and Book Arts Fair will be held on December 5 and 6 at the Community Arts Trust building at 33 Hawley Street in downtown Northampton.
 The fair has established its niche as a new and vibrant holiday event and attracts in excess of 600 visitors who experience the varied offerings of some 40 antiquarian book dealers, printers, paper makers, print dealers and artist book designers.
 The fair serves to fulfill my goal of attracting young people to printed matter and attracts visitors from throughout the region.
 We are grateful for the support of the

 Northampton Center for the Arts in sponsoring the fair.
 Each year we present a keynote talk by an accomplished bibliophile or book arts personality.
 Past speakers have included Richard Minsky (founder of the Center for Book Arts in New York City), Ruth Rogers (Curator of Special Collections of the Clapp Library at Wellesley College) and Nicholas Basbanes, noted author and bibliophile.

 My Shelburne Falls gallery, with its eclectic mix of collectible books, antique maps and prints, may contain your next treasure!